Actively Recruiting

 - Diagnosis of indeterminate colitis, microscopic colitis, ischemic colitis, infectious colitis, or radiation colitis

-- Absolute contraindications to endoscopy or complications from previous endoscopy
+- Absolute contraindications to endoscopy or complications during previous endoscopy

 - Bleeding disorders